Pablo3141592654/Othello_with_RL/README.md

 # Othello\_with\_RL

-A modern, interactive Othello/Reversi game built with [Streamlit](https://streamlit.io/) for the web, featuring multiple play modes and a roadmap for advanced AI opponents—including a reinforcement learning (RL) agent.
+A modern, interactive Othello/Reversi game built with [Streamlit](https://streamlit.io/) for the web, featuring multiple AI opponents and a roadmap for a reinforcement learning (RL) agent.

 It is also online accessible under [https://othellowithrl-uv9hqcazqfofjwnsfbnrzx.streamlit.app/](https://othellowithrl-uv9hqcazqfofjwnsfbnrzx.streamlit.app/)